 How to power your CPAP machine

-Stay at a campsite with available mains power outlets to simplify powering your machine.
+Stay at a campsite with a mains power outlet to make powering your machine simple.
 If there is no available outlet, you may need a battery pack.

 Use a DC cable